Commercial Truck Driver: Job Description, Duties and Requirements

 Over-the-road, or long-haul, truck drivers carry merchandise over state lines.
 In some cases, these drivers travel a consistent route, but others may work a variety of routes all over the country.
 Some commercial drivers specialize in carrying uncommon cargo, such as hazardous materials or cars.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for drivers of heavy and tractor-trailer trucks (including commercial trucks) were projected to increase 21% during the 2010-2020 decade.
-Economic growth was cited by the BLS as the primary reason for this faster-than-average job growth.
-In May 2012, the BLS noted that the average annual salary for the field was $40,360.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for drivers of heavy and tractor-trailer trucks (including commercial trucks) were projected to increase 11% during the 2012-2022 decade.
+In May 2013, the BLS noted that the average annual salary for the field was $40,940.

 Driving the vehicle is the main responsibility of the commercial truck driver, but some also need to load and unload cargo.
 Long-haul truck drivers must maintain a logbook of their driving activities to ensure compliance with federal regulations governing the rest and work periods for operators.
 Drivers also keep a record of vehicle inspections and make sure the truck is equipped with safety equipment, such as hazardous material placards.
 Some long-haul truck drivers plan their route according to a delivery schedule.
 Local-delivery drivers may be required to sell products or services to stores and businesses on their route, obtain signatures from recipients and collect cash.